eraybasar/pesdk-docs/_guides/ios/v8/concepts/localization.md

 ---

 The PhotoEditor SDK is fully localizable.
-We provide an english fallback localization, that will be used when no matching localization is found.
+We provide an English fallback localization, that will be used when no matching localization is found.
 To determine the matching language PhotoEditor SDK uses `NSLocale.preferredLanguages`.
 To add support for a language, please refer to Apple's localization guidelines.
 We also provide two properties to customize your localization, `PESDK.localizationDictionary` and `PESDK.localizationBlock`.